 Farm policy matters.
-It matters to the small family farmers and organic growers who are on the frontlines of our local food movement.
-And it matters to the consumers who are demanding access to safe, local and sustainably-raised food because they care about the health of their families, their communities, and the environment.
+It matters to the small farmers and organic growers on the frontlines of our local food movement.
+It matters to everyone who wants access to safe, local, and sustainably-raised food.
+Farm policy shapes our environment, our communities, and the health of our families.

-Unfortunately, the livelihood of sustainable and organic family farmers—and the consumers who count on them—are constantly under threat from policies which tilt the playing field in favor of large-scale, corporate-controlled, industrial agriculture.
+Too often, the livelihood and viability of sustainable and organic family farmers—and those of us who count on them—are under threat from policies that tilt the playing field in the wrong direction.

-OEFFA works to counter the special interest influence that large commodity groups and biotech companies have over our decision-makers, give voice to the needs of small- and mid-sized producers, and demand that policies work in the interest of the family farmers who enhance our rural communities and safeguard the environment.
+OEFFA works to counter the special interest influence over our decision-makers, give voice to the needs of small- and mid-sized producers, and work toward policies that are in the interest of the family farmers who enhance our rural communities and safeguard the environment.

 Labeling Genetically Engineered Food and Standing Up for Organic Farmers